wpokoj/SprykerSelfAssessment/README.md

 Acceptance Criteria:
-[Done] A FAQ page is available via Yves with list of active FAQ entities [Done ig] Errors are properly handled
+[Done] A FAQ page is available via Yves with list of active FAQ entities [Done] Errors are properly handled

 [More or less done] Challenge: Pagination is provided